bbauska/meta-react-basics/README.md

 if the square already has a X or O value.
 You can fix this by returning early.
-You'll check to see if the square already has a X or an O. If the square is already filled, you will return in the handleClick function early---before it tries to update the board state.
+You'll check to see if the square already has a X or an O. If the square is already filled, you will return in the handleClick function early--before it tries to update the board state.

 ```
  function handleClick(i) {